 In group work, everyone in the group is responsible for all tasks performed.
 On examination (e.g. in written reports), each student must honestly report help received and sources used.
 The final TEN1 lab report is an individual assignment, and students MUST work alone to do the writing, even though wet lab tasks and some data analysis tasks in the computer labs may be performed in pairs.
 "Writing" includes preparing data for visualisation, finding publications to cite, planning the content of the report, and all actual writing work.
-Reports that are too similar will raise suspicions over collaboration and/or cheating, and you will be dropped down a grade or fail the assignment.
+Reports that are too similar will raise suspicions over collaboration or cheating, and you may drop a grade or fail the exam.